teyrana/recipe/chicken_mole.md

 ## Sauce Directions:
 1. Remove the stems and seeds from dried peppers.
 Transfer to a glass bowl, cover with water and cook in the microwave for 6 to 7 minutes, stirring once during cooking time.
 Remove from microwave, cover and let stand for 10 to 15 minutes.

 2. Meanwhile, heat 2 tablespoons oil in heavy large saucepan over medium-high heat.
-Add onions and saut� until golden brown, about 18 minutes.
+Add onions and saut until golden brown, about 18 minutes.
 Reduce heat to medium.
 Add almonds, garlic, cumin, cinnamon, and coriander.
-Saut� until nuts and garlic begin to color, about 2 minutes.
+Saut until nuts and garlic begin to color, about 2 minutes.
 Add chiles and stir until beginning to soften, about 2 minutes.

 3. Drain all of the liquid from the dried peppers, add them to the pan, along with 4 cups of broth and all of the remaining ingredients, minus the Mexican chocolate.
 Bring to a boil, reduce heat and cook for 5 to 6 minutes.
 Remove pan from heat, and transfer the mixture to a blender or high capacity processor.
 Blend on high until smooth.
 Be extremely careful when blending hot liquids.
 Always secure top of blender using a towel, use your hand to hold down lid tightly.
 Now at this point you can strain the sauce through a wire mesh strainer into a larger bowl, for a really smooth sauce.
 I have skipped this step a couple of times, but I would say that the strained sauce is my favorite version.